General Questions about Physical Therapy

 Who should write my letters of recommendation?

-One letter must be from a college professor, one letter must be from a physical therapist, and the third letter is from an individual of your choosing (not a family member or friend).
+One letter must be from a college professor, one from a physical therapist, and the third from an individual of your choosing (not a family member or friend).

 Do I have to complete all prerequisite courses before submitting my application?